This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Pandora's value that present opportunities for upside or downside to the current Trefis price estimate for Pandora:

 - Increased growth rate of Pandora's active users: We currently expect Pandora's active user base to continue increasing over the remaining Trefis forecast period even though we expect the growth to decelerate over time.
 However certain factors such as mobile internet usage growth, Pandora's expanding sales force, the company's foray into the automobile segment, additional content, and most importantly, international expansion can lead to an increase in the growth rate of Pandora users.
-If these factors can grow Pandora's active user base to a level 10% higher than what we currently forecast, there can be more than 10% upside to the Trefis price estimate.
+If these factors can grow Pandora's active user base to a level 20% higher than what we currently forecast, there can close to 15% upside to the Trefis price estimate.

-- Growth in mobile monetization: Along with the increase in consumer mobile internet usage growth, mobile advertising spending is expected to grow rapidly, from $877 million in 2010 to $6.8 billion in 2014, at a 67% compound annual growth rate (According to IDC, as reported in Pandora's S-1, filed with SEC on May 26 2011).
+- Growth in mobile monetization: Along with the increase in mobile internet usage, mobile advertising spending is expected to grow rapidly.
 Pandora's music app is already one of the most popular apps in the world and thus places the company in a strong position to capitalize on the expected mobile advertising growth.
 Interesting mix of advertising options on Pandora, higher user interaction on Pandora ads, and expansion in other territories could make Pandora attractive for an increasing number of businesses.
-If the above factors increase our end-of-period forecast for mobile monetization by about 10%, there could be close to 10% upside to the Trefis price estimate.
+If the above factors increase our end-of-period forecast for mobile monetization by about 10%, there could be close to 5%-10% upside to the Trefis price estimate.

 - Increased content acquisition costs could offset Pandora's ad revenue: Content acquisition expenses principally consist of royalties paid for streaming music to the listeners.
 While internet radio royalty fees are expected to rise with time, increasing number of users and increasing listener hours will also require Pandora to pay more royalties in the per track fee agreement.
 Pandora maybe be unable to favorably renegotiate royalty rates with the Copyright Board.
-If this implies that Pandora can not bring down these costs (as % of revenues) from current levels, there could be about 30% downside to Trefis price estimate.
+If this implies that Pandora can not bring down these costs (as % of revenues) below 45%, there could be more than 20% downside to Trefis price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Pandora at the top of the page.

 At the heart of Pandora is its Music Genome Project and its specialized algorithms for generating playlists.
 This technology delivers music based on each individual's preference and taste.
-The extensive musicological database of the Music Genome Project has been meticulously built by a team of professional musicians and musicologists analyzing up to 450 attributes for every song in their vast collection, to capture the fundamental musical properties of each recording.
-Pandora's Music Genome has over over 800,000 songs from over 80,000 artists.
+The extensive musicological database of the Music Genome Project has been meticulously built by a team of professional musicians and musicologists analyzing up hundreds of attributes for every song in their vast collection, to capture the fundamental musical properties of each recording.

 Pandora's major source of revenue are through advertisements it serves on its mobile and web platform.
 Pandora provides a great marketing platform for advertisers.
 Some of its salient features include: